Samsung Galaxy SmartTag release date, price, design and features

-The Samsung Galaxy SmartTags product tracker was unveiled alongside the Galaxy S21 phones in January 2020; they're Tile-like location trackers that help you find lost possessions and devices.
+The Samsung Galaxy SmartTags product tracker was unveiled alongside the Galaxy S21 phones at Samsung's January 2021 Unpacked event.
+They're Tile-like location trackers that can help you find lost possessions and devices.

-You can attach one of these to pair of keys, into your purse or wallet, or perhaps onto a coat or teddy your child is prone to dropping or leaving, and use the Samsung SmartThings Find app to locate them using your phone.
+You can attach one of these to a phone or pair of keys, slip them in your purse or wallet, or even attach one to a coat, or a teddy that your child is prone to dropping or leaving, and use the Samsung SmartThings Find app to locate them using your phone.

-There's also SmartTags Plus, with extra features - you can find out what differentiates these below.
+There are also SmartTags Plus, with extra features – you can find out what differentiates the models below.

-Samsung Unpacked 2021 is currently underway, and we're still hearing about the Galaxy SmartTags, which is why this article has scant information.
-Suffice to say, we're constantly updating this article with all the new information, but if you're reading this sentence it means the brand is still showing off the SmartTags, so not everything is out there just yet.
+Samsung Unpacked 2021 is currently underway, and we're still hearing about the Galaxy SmartTags.
+We're constantly updating this article with new information as Samsung shares it, but if you're reading this it means the brand is still showing off the SmartTags, so not everything is out there just yet.

 Cut to the chase